pakcryptorg/pk_blog/about.markdown

 Cryptography plays a critical role in safeguarding communication and data on modern computer systems.
 There is a pressing need for a robust national strategy on cryptography that promotes its widespread use to protect the information interests of people and organizations, and to maintain national sovereignty.

 ### Our History
-PakCrypt was initiated to promote young talent in the field of cryptography.
+PakCrypt was initiated to promote research talent in the field of cryptography.
 The inaugural PakCrypt 2022 and later PakCrypt 2023 and 2024 competitions were resounding success.
-But PakCrypt is more than just a competition.
+But PakCrypt is more than just a research group.
 It's a platform that provides young minds with opportunities to connect with industry experts, receive job offers, secure funding for further research, and engage in mutual collaboration.

 ### Why PakCrypt.org was founded?
-Our mission is to promote awareness and understanding of cryptography among ordinary citizens, enabling them to make informed decisions about their privacy.
-Simultaneously, we aim to foster a conducive environment for state-of-the-art research in cryptography within Pakistan, to ensure our nation is at the forefront of advancements in this crucial field.
+Our primary mission is to promote crypto innovation.
+Simultaneously, we aim to foster a conducive environment for state-of-the-art research in cryptography within Pakistan, to ensure our industry is at the forefront of advancements in this crucial field.

 ### PakCrypt Society
 PakCrypt Society's objectives are grouped under three key themes: